 I was debating on whether I could even officially call these pies because there is no pie crust involved.
-Just pumpkin pie filling cut down to two servings and baked in ramekins.
-If you can forgive me for that technicality, I promise you won’t miss the crust.
+However, the pumpkin pie filling is the same, so I’m calling them crustless mini pies.

-Because I’m making such a small batch, I had to find a way to make the filling without the egg.
-That’s where my friend the cornstarch comes into play.
+That’s where cornstarch comes into play.
 Used as a thickener, you still get the consistency of pumpkin pie without having to cut an egg in half.
 Who has time for half an egg, anyway?

 Equipment you may need (Amazon affiliate links):

 - 1/2 cup canned pumpkin puree

 - 1/4 cup granulated sugar

 - 1/8 teaspoon ground nutmeg